poseylabs/posey/.circleci/orbs/README.md

 .circleci/scripts/setup-hooks.sh
 ```

-This will install a pre-push hook that automatically updates the orb configuration when you push changes.
+This will install a pre-push hook that automatically updates the orb publishing configuration when you push changes.

 ## Manual Updates